markatango/react-density-plot/README.md

 # Developing a performant density plot using CanvasJS

-At this stage, just a demo for generating and plotting some kinds of random numbers.
+At this stage, just a demo for generating and plotting some normal random numbers anda corresponding density plot.
+It requires CanvasJS for the plots.

-Next work is to build the kernel density estimator using a selectable kernel function with settable width and step size.
+Next work is to bundle this into a component.